Delivering Meaningful Customer Experiences

 At a minimum, ensure your digital marketing is reflecting what you actually offer in your business and that your website is kept up to date.
 Special offers should be easy to access and not a barrier to purchase.
 If you advertise a discount code, make sure it is easy to input and that it actually works!
 These sorts of barriers cause friction and disrupt the customer journey.

 On top of this, know your audience and where they are spending their time.
-If you’re thinking about advertising on a new social media platform, ask yourself xxxxxx.
+If you’re thinking about advertising on a new social media platform, ask yourself some questions about why and what you’re looking to gain.

 And don’t forget about return customers – often these are the people who are already following you and consuming your content.
 Find new ways to engage and keep them coming back.
-And if you offer rewards systems, ensure that using them is a simple process and provides real value.
+And if you offer rewards systems, again, ensure that using them is a simple process and provides actual value.

 SEAMLESS TOUCH POINTS